iainhouston/bradford-abbas.uk/README.md

 Initialising the AWS EC2 staging server
 -------------------------------

 1. Enable `root` login on EC2 server.
-This assumes that we have the AWS EC2 server accounts private key in `~/.ssh/BAPC-2.pem` on the Mac
+This assumes that we have the AWS EC2 server account's private key in `~/.ssh/BAPC-2.pem` on the Mac

   ```
-  ssh ubuntu@remote.server.uk # from local
+  ssh ubuntu@remote.server.uk -i ~/.ssh/BAPC-2.pem # from local
   sudo emacs /root/.ssh/authorized_keys # on remote
   ```

+2. On EC2 server: Install Python (and editor).
+Ansible needs this to work its provisioning magic. `sudo apt install python` installs Python 2.7 (and `emacs` if you're not comfortable with `vi`).

-2. On EC2 server: remove the preamble before the string `ssh-rsa` in `/root/.ssh/authorized_keys`
+3. On EC2 server: remove the preamble before the string `ssh-rsa` in `/root/.ssh/authorized_keys`

-3. On local control machine: Create `vendor/geerlingguy/drupal-vm/examples/prod/bootstrap/vars.yml` per the tutorial creating a new admin account (`webmaster`) on the server with the password recorded in `Vault PW` here on the Mac.
+4. On local control machine: Create `vendor/geerlingguy/drupal-vm/examples/prod/bootstrap/vars.yml` per the tutorial creating a new admin account (`webmaster`) on the server with the password recorded in `Vault PW` here on the Mac.

-4. On local control machine: run the 'init' playbook.
+5. On local control machine: run the 'init' playbook.

   ```
-  ansible-playbook -i vm/staging.inventory vendor/geerlingguy/drupal-vm/examples/prod/bootstrap/init.yml -e "ansible_ssh_user=root"
+  ansible-playbook -i vm/inventory vendor/geerlingguy/drupal-vm/examples/prod/bootstrap/init.yml -e "ansible_ssh_user=root"
   ```

   We should now have created `webmaster` and be able to `ssh webmaster@remote.server.uk` and thence `sudo`  things using the password recorded in `Vault PW` here on the Mac.

-5. On EC2 server: revert the preamble before the string `ssh-rsa` in `/root/.ssh/authorized_keys` to prevent anyone logging into `root` directly.
+6. On EC2 server: revert the preamble before the string `ssh-rsa` in `/root/.ssh/authorized_keys` to prevent anyone logging into `root` directly.

 Provisioning the Production server
 ==================================